mikaelbr/writings/js-syntax-series/function-arguments.md

 foo(50); // Logs nothing
 ```

-Now this can be powerful as we can create objects every time we invoke a
+Now, this can be powerful as we can create objects every time we invoke a
 function, avoiding shared state between the functions, but it can also mean
 potential performance hits.
 Also, we can't declare variables or functions inside
 the function body with the same name as the function called in the parameter